Prioritizing walking in both planning and funding decisions connects us to people, to places, and to other forms of transportation.

 Feet First was a major contributor to the development of the Seattle Pedestrian Master Plan, an important document guiding city policy on making is safe, accessible and inviting for people to walk.
 This plan was adopted by the city council in 2009.
 Feet First continues to monitor implementation of the master plan, promoting increased funding for sidewalks and other pedestrian improvements.
 In 2016, Feet First will work to ensure the update of the plan provides more safe, accessible, and inviting places for people to walk.

 Walkable Washington, a program support cities and organizations working towards more walkable and vibrant communities throughout Washington.
 At an annual symposium and awards celebration we bring together over 150 leaders to plan, act, and celebrate their accomplishments.
 We aim to highlight best practices and outstanding pedestrian projects, provide a forum for cities to interact and learn from one another, and give technical guidance to cities to enable them to take action for a more walkable future.

 As the Washington State Department of Transportation began the Alaskan Way Viaduct and Seawall Replacement Program, we posed questions about the project’s impact on the character of nearby Pioneer Square.
 We wanted to know the effects that changes in traffic would have on people walking in the neighborhood.
 View the full text of the program administrator’s answers.

 Sound Access for All

-To incorporate more walking into plans and policies, we sit on several committees:
+To incorporate more walking into plans and policies, we sit on several local, regional, and statewide committees: